bartram/grid-rows-masonry/README.md

 ## Best practices

 - Define **columns & gaps in CSS**; the ponyfill only computes vertical placement.
-- No need to reinitialize when content changes-the library responds to mutations of the grid element, and updates the layout.
+- No need to reinitialize when content changes–the library responds to mutations of the grid element, and updates the layout.

 ---